 This rosy cider simmers for just 10 minutes, making a great choice for drop-in visitors or last-minute parties.
 At Burchell's White Hill Farmhouse Inn in Minden, Nebraska, Bob and Linda Ard serve the drink with Christmas cookies.

 These easy candies look elegant but are simple to make.
-The recipe comes from chef Anthony Schulz at the Inn and Spa at Cedar Falls in Logan, Ohio.
+This holiday dessert recipe comes from chef Anthony Schulz at the Inn and Spa at Cedar Falls in Logan, Ohio.
 He says kids, especially, have fun making these truffles.

 Do you have a chocoholic in your family?
 Give them something to love with this über-rich pie.
 For pretty chocolate curls, warm a bar of milk chocolate in your pocket or hand, then shave with a sharp vegetable peeler.